Using commas correctly is vital for proper punctuation and grammar.

 Some people think that it’s unnecessary to use a comma before the last item if the word ‘and’ is included.

 On the flip side, some believe it is vitally important to include an Oxford comma.

 For my birthday I invited Jen, Ben and Sam to my party.

-I suppose the message would still be the same without the last comma, but this is just one example, and it may not be the same in another.
+The message would still be the same without the last comma,

 Finally, I was able to go to the farm.